crate/crate/docs/appendices/release-notes/unreleased.rst

 - Fixed an issue that not null constraints used to be shown in the ``pg_constraint`` table which contradicts with the PostgreSQL.

+- Fixed an issue that caused ``IllegalArgumentException`` to be thrown when attempting to insert values into a partitioned table, using less columns than the ones defined in the table's ``PARTITIONED BY`` clause.